PostHog/posthog.com/contents/blog/ab-testing-examples.md

 The simple regression left out potentially important variables like zone, day of the week, and week number (growth).
 To include these, they used multivariate regressions.
 This showed a similar improvement in efficiency but with a much lower p-value of **0.0003**.

-With this, Instacart was confident their new algorithm led to improvements in delivery efficiency and rolled it out further.
+With this, Instacart was confident the new algorithm led to improvements in delivery efficiency and rolled it out further.

 _Read more at "[It All Depends](https://tech.instacart.com/it-all-depends-4bb7b22e854b)."_

 ### Takeaways

-- You might not be able to create an A/B test sample directly using users, but there is always some way to do it (like geography).
+- Sometimes randomly splitting users into test and control samples won't work, but there is always some way to do it, such as by geography.

 - A simple regression doesn’t account for multiple variables, which leads to higher, insignificant p-values.
 A multivariate regression could provide a more accurate answer.

 ## 3. Coinbase: Universes